trentbrivers/Project-Development-3308/SQL_TESTING.md

 ### 2) complete_game_record

 #### Description
-- This function completes the Game Record entry in the Game table for the current game
+- This function completes the Game Record entry in the Game table for the current game.
+Records the current time and updates end time in the Game Table, marking the current game as complete

 #### Parameters
 - db_file - PATH